-In April 2016, Glasgow Women’s Library was awarded funding to deliver our new project ‘In Her Shoes’.
-The project aims to produce innovative and accessible prejudice reduction resources for organisations and institutions in Scotland underpinned by women’s experiences of intersectional hate crime and behaviours.
-We will explore the way that gender intersects with hate crime and behaviour targeting women’s sexuality, disability, race or ethnicity, religion or belief and gender identity.
+In April 2016, Glasgow Women’s Library was awarded Scottish Government funding to deliver our In Her Shoes project.
+The aim of In Her Shoes was to produce innovative and accessible prejudice reduction resources for organisations and institutions in Scotland underpinned by women’s experiences of intersectional hate crime and behaviours, exploring the way that gender intersects with hate crime and behaviour targeting women’s sexuality, disability, race or ethnicity, religion or belief and gender identity.

-- Facilitate ‘Experience Analysis Workshops’ to research women’s experiences of hate, prejudice and targeted hostility and to understand the physical and emotional harms suffered by women and their families.
+- We facilitated Experience Analysis Workshops to research women’s experiences of hate, prejudice and targeted hostility and to understand the physical and emotional harms suffered by women and their families.

-- Facilitate ‘Empowerment Workshops’ with women who have experienced hate crime to build the self-esteem to challenge the prejudice against them.
-Workshops will explore historical and contemporary creative methods of black, lesbian and feminist art activism.
+- We facilitated Empowerment Workshops with women who have experienced hate crime to build the self-esteem to challenge the prejudice against them.
+These workshops explored historical and contemporary creative methods of black, lesbian and feminist art activism.

-- Facilitate women’s ‘Collective Action Workshops’ to develop a ‘hate crime map’ combining performance with art activism.
+- We facilitated women’s Collective Action Workshops to develop a performance artwork combining performance with art activism.